triberraar/triber-chat/README.md

 Like every Spring app this can be run just by executing java: java -jar *.jar

 ### With Docker
 A docker file is provided.
-Build it like every docker file, with docker build --build-arg version=<version> -t <your tag> .
+Build it like every docker file, with docker build -t <your tag> .
 See configuration for what properties to provide.
-Here version is the version of specified in the pom file and tag is your tag.

 A docker compose file is also provided.
 It boots the app and the database, run with docker-compose up.
 Fill in the environment file (.env).